How Old are Chicks at the Store?

-The younger the chicken, the more care, proper nutrition, and fine environment they require.
+Knowing a chick’s age is important because it determines the care, nutrition, and environment they require.
+The younger the chicken, the more care, proper nutrition, and a fine environment it requires.

 How Old are Chicks at the Store | Guide to Chicks